Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Snowdrop bulbs are planted in the fall.
 Each tiny bulb should be planted 2 to 3 inches deep.
 Because the flowers are small, for the biggest impact you should plant the bulbs 2 to 3 inches apart in large groups.
 In the spring, rather than tiny white dots spread out in your garden, you will have masses of white flowers looking like leftover snow.

 Snowdrops love full sun but can be planted under deciduous trees.
 They grow, bloom and die so early in the spring that the trees have not yet leafed out so the bulbs will get plenty of sun.

-After the plants bloom, the leaves remain for a few weeks storing up food in the bulb for next year.
+After the plants bloom, the leaves remain for a few weeks producing and storing up food in the bulb for next year.
 They can look unsightly as they gradually turn yellow and die but resist the temptation to remove them until they are fully dead to make sure that your bulbs have enough food to bloom next spring.
 A good strategy is to plant other spring flowers around your snowdrops to hide the dying foliage.

-How to Propagate Snowdrops
+How to Divide Snowdrops

 Snowdrops reproduce via two methods: offsets and seed.
 Offsets are small bulbs that develop around the main or mother bulb.
 This is how those large masses of snowdrops develop.
 It’s a good idea to dig up and separate the bulbs every few years.
 The offsets can be separated from the main bulbs and planted elsewhere.
 If you leave the bulbs alone, they will become overcrowded and stop blooming.
 It can also encourage disease.